metill-is/kosningaspa/README.md

-# althingi-forecast-2025
+# A Dynamic Generalized Linear Model for Predicting the Icelandic Parliamentary Elections

-Forecasting model and data analysis for the 2025 Icelandic parliamentary elections
+This repository contains the code and data for a dynamic generalized linear model for predicting the outcome of the Icelandic Parliamentary Elections.